| |

 categories since 1978.
 Other awards are based on sales data.
 Last visited:

-Magazine Book of the Year Awards
+ForeWord Magazine Book of the Year Awards

 Publications of small, independent presses are recognized in the categories